hamavid/gitcommit/src/sightseeing.md

 	<img src="/images/ballard_locks.jpg" alt="ballard_locks" class="image">
 	<div class="middle">
 		<div class="text">
-			<p>Visiting the <a href="http://www.myballard.com/ballard-locks-seattle/" target="_blank">Ballard Locks</a> and watching the boats go back and forth between the Puget Sound and Lake Union/Lake Washington, is a pretty cool sight.
+			<p>Visiting the <a href="http://www.myballard.com/ballard-locks-seattle/" target="_blank">Ballard Locks</a> and watching the boats go back and forth between the Puget Sound and Lake Union/Lake Washington is a pretty cool sight.
 There's also a nice botanical garden right next to the locks.
 Another amazing park, located by Lake Washington, is the <a href="https://botanicgardens.uw.edu/washington-park-arboretum/" target="_blank">Washington Park Arboretum</a>.
 Take a <a href="https://botanicgardens.uw.edu/washington-park-arboretum/activities/self-guided-tours/" target="_blank">self-guided tour</a> and go explore as much as you can of the 230 acres.</p>
 		</div>
 	</div>
 </div>